 Inter-American University of Puerto Rico Awarded Human Services Research Partnership Grant

 OPRE has awarded a grant for human services research partnerships focusing on Puerto Rico.
 This grant will support partnerships among researchers, local governments, and community-based organizations to define and address research questions regarding the social and economic well-being of low-income children and families in Puerto Rico.
 The grant is intended to improve understanding of the most promising human services approaches, with particular focus on topics related to Head Start and Temporary Assistance for Needy Families.
 OPRE awarded this grant to the Inter-American University of Puerto Rico.
 Carmen Nazario and Hector Cordero-Guzman will lead the project.

 Health Care Reform is more than just a website.
 There are four basic ways you can apply for and enroll in Marketplace coverage:

 - Call the 24/7 customer service center (1-800-318-2596, TTY 1-855-889-4325)

 - Work with a trained person in your local community with Find Local Help Visit disclaimer page

-- Submit a paper application through the call center or download a Paper Copy Visit disclaimer page along with Instructions Visit disclaimer page
+- Submit a paper application through the call center or download a Paper Copy (PDF) Visit disclaimer page along with Instructions (PDF) Visit disclaimer page